Online course details

-Counselling skills are particularly useful for nurses, teachers, pastors, police officers, community workers, youth workers, managers or anyone dealing with vulnerable or distressed people.
+Counselling skills are particularly useful for nurses, teachers, pastors, police officers, community workers, youth workers, managers or anyone dealing with people who need help and support.
+Due to the current increase in awareness of mental health, counselling skills are recognised as essential in many fields and organisations today.
 You may have a degree in a related subject but no experience of counselling or plenty of counselling experience but lack formal qualifications.
-You may be in a job in which some counselling knowledge would be a real aid.
+You may be in a job where some counselling knowledge would be a real aid.
 Whatever your situation, this is an excellent foundation and a recognised qualification which allows you to move on to further study and broaden your career.

 Opportunities to practise counselling skills

-You might be surprised to learn that counselling can be studied online.
-But, through our use of specially designed, interactive teaching methods, you’ll participate in virtual classrooms and online discussion forums where you can discuss and debate relevant topics with fellow online students.
-So, in many ways, it can feel a less daunting environment in which to learn.
+Through our use of specially designed, interactive teaching methods, you’ll participate in virtual classrooms and online discussion forums where you can discuss and debate relevant topics with fellow online students worldwide.

 Studying online gives you the flexibility to study at the most convenient time and place for you.
 Course modules still operate within a fixed 10-week trimester but you can choose to study during the day, in the evenings or at the weekend rather than having to attend fixed lectures.